EefPino/Project/DESIGN.md

     - Embezzlements
     - Drug possession
     - Bribery
+    Probably I am not going to use this data set, because I have found a dataset with values until 2017.
+Otherwise I am going to convert this text file to a JSON file and filtering the data only to the things I need.
 2. This data exists of crimes in counties and quarters (2010-2015) in the Netherlands in 2010 up to and including 2015 with different types of crimes: https://www.cbs.nl/nl-nl/maatwerk/2016/45/geregistreerde-criminaliteit-per-gemeente-wijk-en-buurt-2010-2015
     - Theft
     - Vandalism
     - Crime against public order and authority
     - Violence and sexual offenses
+    I am going tho parse this dataset by making a JSON file and filtering just the information I need from the csv of the data.
 3. Globally data of crimes about the following (2003-2015):
 https://data.unodc.org/#state:1
     - Assault